 • Staff, Teaching Artists, and volunteers are required to wash their hands throughout the day.

-If a student refuses to comply with safety protocols
+If student refuses to comply

 • If a participant repeatedly refuses to comply with safety protocol on multiple occasions/days, parents/families of the student will be notified by phone and asked to pick their child up for immediate early dismissal and to refrain from attending the rest of the camp week.
-In this situation, families will receive partial credit to be applied at another time for Kala classes.
+In this situation, families may receive partial credit to be applied at another time for Kala classes.
 Please refer to the “After School Program Kala Parent and Participant Agreement” in the online registration.